aws-samples/amazon-connect-workshop/README.md

    - ContactHistoryTable: A DynamoDB table that will let you track who calls and the last time they called.
    - ContactLookupLambda: A Lambda function that when given CustomerNumber as a parameter (when invoked from Connect) will look up the number in your table and return whether they are a new_caller or return_caller via attribute ContactStatus.
    - ContactRouterLambda: A Lambda function that will return a primary contact and escalation contact (your phone number) via attributes TargetContact and EscalationContact.
+   - HotMessageTable: A DynamoDB table that will let you store hot messages to be played out to the user dynamically.
+   - GetHotMessageLambda: A Lambda function that can return any active hot message.
    - OutboundDialQueue: An SQS Queue that stores people queued for an automated outbound contact.
    - PutContactinQueueLambda: A Lambda function that puts a contact in the outbound dial queue when given CustomerNumber as a parameter from Connect.
    - InitiateOutboundDialLambda: A Lambda function that uses the SQS Queue to trigger an automated outbound dial.